alphagov/govuk-developer-docs/source/manual/dns.html.md

 When the changes have been reviewed and merged, you can deploy them using [the "Deploy DNS "Jenkins job](https://deploy.publishing.service.gov.uk/job/Deploy_DNS/).

-You will need to copy and paste the following variables into Jenkins for each operation, they can be obtained from a terminal session:
+You will need to copy and paste the below variables into Jenkins for each operation.
+These can be obtained using the [AWS CLI](user-management-in-aws.html#exporting-credentials-to-environment):

 - AWS_SESSION_TOKEN
 - AWS_SECRET_ACCESS_KEY